Enjoy 24 Attractions in London through My Lens

 Tate Modern

-The Tate Modern is not only an art gallery but also has a good view over London and the Thames.
+The Tate Modern is an art gallery with a good view over London and the Thames.

 View from the Tate Modern over London.